-Advance Therapy is a proud member of College Station's community.
+Advance Therapy is a proud member & active member of the communities it serves.

 Advance Therapy hosted a seminar demonstrating safe patient handling techniques in healthcare environments.